katiesangpark/100-DAYS-OF-CODE/README.md

 ### Day 13: September 11, 2018

-**Today's Progress**: Working on final mini-project "RiceRocks" (Week 4) - Introduction to interactive programming in python Part 2 Week 4 (Coursera)
+**Today's Progress**: Working on final mini-project "RiceRocks" (Week 4) - Introduction to interactive programming in python Part 2 (Coursera)

 **Thoughts:** Getting harder..!
 Do NOT give up. :)